rackerlabs/technical-blog/content/blog/2020/2020-11-03-rackspace-and-salesforce-a-platinum-partnership/index.md

 Our clients are looking for one partner that can be their digital marketing agency, their marketing automation specialist, and their Salesforce core technology partner.
-As a full-service partner, we can now impact every aspect of our clients’ businesses&mdash;process, technology, creative.
-Rackspace Technology can support all of it, and we plan to continue to expand our capabilities to provide value in all of those areas and beyond.
+As a full-service partner, we can now impact every aspect of our clients’ businesses&mdash;process, technology, and creative.
+Rackspace Technology can support all of it, and we plan to continue expanding our capabilities to provide value in all of those areas and beyond.

 Platinum status is an achievement, but it’s not a reason to slow down.
 Rather, it’s an occasion for us to take stock and double down on our focus on quality and excellence.